The Art and Science of Estimating Mobility Flows

 I. Theoretical foundations: where gravity meets reality

-First: the elegance of gravity models
+The elegance of gravity models

-Second: the rise of machine-learned, closed form models
+The rise of machine-learned, closed form models

 The Poisson Paradigm: A Statistical Foundation